MySQL for Executives Part 5: The Hidden Dangers of Neglect

 Prevention Costs vs. Remediation Costs:

-- Ongoing performance monitoring: $5,000-$10,000 annually
+- Ongoing performance monitoring: typically $5,000-$10,000 annually

-- Regular optimization: 5-10 hours monthly
+- Regular optimization: roughly 5-10 hours monthly

-- Emergency performance crisis: $50,000-$200,000+ in consultant fees and lost revenue
+- Emergency performance crisis: often $50,000-$200,000+ in consultant fees and lost revenue

 Danger 2: Security Vulnerabilities